nspyre-org/nspyre/docs/getting_started.rst

 If you've made it here, then nspyre is successfully running on your machine and you can begin using nspyre for your own experiments.
 The first thing you need to do is write configuration files for the instrument server and spyrelets, so that nspyre knows what you want to run.
-The instrument server config file contains information on what connections to make (for mongoDB and it's out ports), and what hardware should be loaded (with what parameters).
-The spyrelet config files specify the experimentation code files you plan to run and the associated hardware loaded in the inserv config file needed.
-More information about these configuration files, how to set them, and examples are included in the Configuration Section of the docs.
+The instrument server config file contains information on what connections to make (for mongoDB and networking ports), and what hardware should be loaded (with what parameters).
+The spyrelet config files specify the experimentation code files you plan to run and the associated hardware needed from the loaded inserv config file.
+More information about these configuration files, how to set them, and examples are included in the `Configuration Section`_ of the docs.

 Lantz
 -----

 `Lantz <https://lantz.readthedocs.io/en/0.3/>`_ is a framework for writing drivers to control and connect to instruments that is used extensively with nspyre.
 Lantz drivers can have 3 types of attributes:

-* Feature (Feat), which can be a read only, or a read/write parameter of the instruments (e.g, the frequency of a signal generator).
+* Feature (Feat), which can be a read only, or a read/write parameter (e.g. the frequency of a signal generator).
 * Dictionary feature (dictFeat), which is essentially a dictionary of Feats.
-This is useful for instruments with several parameters that all function identically, like the digital inputs/outputs of a data acquisition system
+This is useful for instruments with several parameters that all function identically (e.g. the digital inputs/outputs of a data acquisition system)
-* Action, which is a function that acts on the device (calibration, initialization, get an array of points, etc.)
+* Action, which is a function that acts on the device (e.g. calibration, initialization, get an array of points, etc.)

-The code for all of the drivers built in to lantz can be found `here <https://github.com/lantzproject/lantz-drivers/tree/master/lantz/drivers>`_
+In general, when the device property is a single variable that is easy to read or read/write that should be a Feat.
+When it is more complicated it is usually an Action.
+In each driver file there will be imported libraries.
+The minimum set of classes you need to import from lantz are the driver class (e.g. *Driver*, *LibraryDriver*, *MessagedBasedDriver*) corresponding to the type of device you are implementing and the attributes classes (i.e. *Feat*, *DicFeat*, *Action*, *ureg*).

+Lantz comes bundled with a large selection of drivers, which can be used by importing the associated class from ``lantz.drivers`` and can be found in the `lantz-drivers <https://github.com/lantzproject/lantz-drivers/tree/master/lantz/drivers>`_ repo or in the *drivers* subpackage of lantz.
+For example, opening ``lantz/drivers/stanford/sg396.py`` in your editor would show the driver for an actual signal generator (the SG396) while opening ``lantz/drivers/examples/fungen.py`` would show the driver for the simulated device.

-The lantz docs linked above provide a very good introduction of a toy signal generator to a typical use case.
+The lantz docs linked `above <https://lantz.readthedocs.io/en/0.3/>`_ provide a very good introduction starting from a toy signal generator and working up to a typical use case.